Cost-Sensitive Deep Learning with Layer-Wise Cost Estimation: Introduction

 In this paper, we resolve these issues by proposing a novel framework for cost-sensitive deep learning.
 To build a cost-sensitive DNN for a~$K$-class cost-sensitive classification problem, the proposed framework replaces the layer-wise pretraining step with layer-wise cost estimation, in which~$K$ additional neurons are added to the output of each hidden layer.
 These~$K$ additional neurons serve as auxiliary units that help the DNN learn meaningful representations towards estimating the costs in each layer.
-Experiments conducted on four benchmark visual data sets and two cost information settings validate that the proposed framework outperforms CSDNN.
-Furthermore, we show that the proposed framework can be easily and effectively attached to deep neural networks with ReLU~\cite{nair2010rectified} activation functions or convolutional neural networks like AlexNet~\cite{krizhevsky2012imagenet}, demonstrating that the framework provides a more general end-to-end solution for cost-sensitive deep learning than CSDNN.
+The DNN is then trained by solving a joint optimization problem on the weighted sum of the loss functions associated with the auxiliary units.
+Experiments conducted on four benchmark data sets and two cost information settings validate that the proposed framework outperforms CSDNN.
+Furthermore, we show that the proposed framework can be easily and effectively attached to deep neural networks with ReLU~\citep{nair2010rectified} activation functions or convolutional neural networks like AlexNet~\citep{krizhevsky2012imagenet}, demonstrating that the framework provides a more general end-to-end solution for cost-sensitive deep learning than CSDNN.
 The benefits of performance and generality make the proposed framework a favorable choice in practice.

+The idea of using additional neurons as auxiliary units has been studied by several existing deep learning works, such as the well-known GoogLeNet~\citep{szegedy2015going}, which takes the additional neurons as intermediate classifiers in selected hidden layers as regularizers.
+Deeply-Supervised Nets~\citep{lee2015deeply} adds additional neurons as intermediate classifiers to all hidden layers and reported that the nodes not only serve as regularizers but also allow improved convergence behavior.
+BranchyNet~\citep{teerapittayanon2016branchynet} considers auxiliary neurons at hidden layers as early exit points of prediction to speed up testing time.
+Nevertheless, all the previous works focus on using regular (cost-insensitive) classifiers as auxiliary units.
+To the best of our knowledge, our proposed framework is the first work that tackles cost-sensitive deep learning with layer-wise auxiliary units.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:pre}, we formally define the cost-sensitive classification problem and introduce related works.
-Then, we illustrate our proposed framework in Section~\ref{sec:model}, and validate the framework with vision-related data sets in Section~\ref{sec:exp}.
+Then, we illustrate our proposed framework in Section~\ref{sec:model}, and validate the framework with real-world data sets in Section~\ref{sec:exp}.
 Finally, we conclude in Section~\ref{sec:con}.